sktime/enhancement-proposals/steps/24_bayesian_linear_regressor_estimator/step.md

 Here’s the revised documentation with the changes requested:

-# `BayesianLinearRegressor` Class for skpro
+# `BayesianLinearRegressor` Class for `skpro`

 Contributors: @meraldoantonio

 ## 1. Introduction

-This proposal outlines the design and functionality of the `BayesianLinearRegressor` class, to be integrated into `skpro`.
+This proposal outlines the design and functionality of the `BayesianLinearRegressor` class in `skpro`.
 This class provides a flexible framework for performing Bayesian linear regression while ensuring compatibility with the existing `skpro` interfaces.
 By leveraging `PyMC` for Bayesian inference, this class simplifies the process of specifying priors, fitting models, and performing posterior inference.
+This class is also intended as a blueprint after which future Bayesian estimators are to be modeled.

 ## 2. Problem Statement

 Bayesian linear regression incorporates domain knowledge through the specification of prior distributions over model parameters.
 During the fitting process, these priors are updated with observed data to form posterior distributions.
 The `BayesianLinearRegressor` class supports this workflow by offering methods for:
 - Prior specification
 - Model fitting using Bayesian inference (via Markov Chain Monte Carlo - MCMC)
-- Posterior sampling
+- Posterior and posterior sampling
+- Inference
 - Visualization and diagnostics

-## 3. Libraries Used
+## 3. Backend Libraries Used

-- **PyMC**: The primary backend for Bayesian inference, including MCMC sampling.
-- **ArViz**: For visualization and diagnostic checks of Bayesian models.
-- **pymc-marketing**: Provides a convenient `Prior` class for specifying prior distributions.

-These libraries ensure the `BayesianLinearRegressor` class is built on a stable foundation, facilitating integration with broader Bayesian workflows.
+The logic of the  `BayesianLinearRegressor` class is built on top of the following backend libraries, chosen to ensure the `BayesianLinearRegressor` class is built on a stable foundation.

+- **`PyMC`**:
+`PyMC` is the primary backend for Bayesian inference in the `BayesianLinearRegressor` class.
+This library, widely regarded as industry standard for Bayesian modeling in Python, provides a flexible framework for defining probabilistic models and performing inference using various flavors of MCMC.
+Its integration with `ArViz` and other libraries makes it a powerful tool for Bayesian analysis in Python.

+- **`ArViz`**:
+`ArViz` is a library for managing, visualizing and diagnosing Bayesian models.
+It uses the `InferenceData` (`idata`) object as a standard container for storing and organizing data related to Bayesian models.
+This object holds posterior samples, prior samples, observed data, and other metadata, making it easy to analyze model outputs and allowing for seamless integration of various stages of the Bayesian workflow.

+- **`pymc-marketing`**:
+Developed by the same team behind `PyMC`, this library provides a convenient `Prior` class for specifying prior distributions.
+It natively integrates with the rest of `PyMC` ecosystem.

 ## 4. Overview of Key Elements and Methods

-The `BayesianLinearRegressor` class provides a comprehensive set of methods for managing different aspects of the Bayesian regression workflow.
-Here’s how these methods map to the key steps in the workflow:
+The `BayesianLinearRegressor` class provides a set of methods for managing different stages of the Bayesian regression workflow.
+These stages, along with the relevant methods, are described below:

 ### 1. **Prior Specification**